Andrevitali/g8-2024-website/_pages/kramdown.markdown

 ### INDEXING & RETRIEVAL
 ----

-To **identify pieces of text mentioning at least one of our 15 target dishes** in an efficient and scalable way, we indexed the bodies and titles of the reviews in batches using a search engine.
+To **identify pieces of text mentioning at least one of our 15 target dishes** in the raw data efficiently and in a scalable manner, we indexed the bodies and titles of the reviews in batches using a search engine.
 We then built queries to capture not only matches, but also misspellings and morphological variants of the target terms.
 For multi-word dishes (<i>e.g.</i> “cacio e pepe”), we devised custom solutions to ensure accurate retrieval.

 <br>
 ### SENTIMENT ANALYSIS